-Analogue photography is making a comeback and with it learning the basic techniques of the old black and white photography.
-In the development tray of the darkroom you see your created image slowly emerging.
+Analogue photography is making a comeback, and with it, the art and basic techniques of old black-and-white photography.
+In the darkroom’s development room, you’ll watch the image you created slowly appear

 What will you be doing?

-Analogue photography works differently.
-You take fewer photos and you do not immediately see the result on your screen.
-It is therefore important to look closely and measure the light.
-Next, you develop the images you have made through a chemical process.
+Analogue photography is different.
+You take fewer pictures, and you don’t see the result of your photos on your screen right away.
+It is therefore important to look carefully and take light measurements.
+You then use a chemical process to develop the images.
 Printing is done with an enlarger (an exposure device).
 This is how your images are created step by step in the darkroom.

-You receive assignments and theory, but above all, you develop and print a lot.
+You get assignments and theory, but most of all you develop and print.